 Holiday Wishes Really Do Come True!

 The LaSalette Ladies are one of many community groups, businesses and donors who make up the incredible “Community of Caring” at Judson Center.
 Their generosity and selfless attitude ensure that the children, adults and families receiving services at Judson Center are able to have a holiday full of joy and celebration.
 In 2021, because of the generosity of donors, supporters and volunteers Judson Center was able to provide gifts, coats, food and more to 26 families, 60 adults with disabilities and over 1,000 children.
-2022 is shaping up to be another year full of making holiday wishes come true!
+Here’s to another year full of making holiday wishes come true!

 Thank you to everyone who has shopped, donated and volunteered to help make the holidays brighter for those we serve.
 Happy Holidays from Judson Center!